paulshuker/coppafisher/docs/overview.md

 overlapping genes to be detected.
 It is an iterative,
 <a href="https://en.wikipedia.org/wiki/Greedy_algorithm" target="_blank">greedy algorithm</a> that runs on individual
 pixels of the images.
 At each OMP iteration, a new gene is assigned to the pixel.
 OMP is also self-correcting.
-"Orthogonal" refers to how OMP will re-compute its gene contributions (their coefficients) after every iteration by least squares.
+"Orthogonal" refers to how OMP will re-compute every gene contribution (their pixel score) after each iteration by least squares.
 Background genes[^1] are considered valid genes in OMP.
 The iterations stop if:

 * iteration number `max_genes` in the `omp` config section is reached.
 * assigning the next best gene to the pixel does not have a score above `dot_product_threshold` in the `omp` config.
 * the next best gene is a background gene or already assigned to the pixel.
+* its residual colour is too dim.

-Every coefficient pixel is scored by convolving the coefficient pixel image with the mean spot.
+Pixel spot scores are computed by a convolution of the pixel score image with a mean spot.
 The mean spot is specified by `mean_spot_filepath` as a .npy file.
-If it is not specified, a default mean spot is used, shown [here](omp.md#4-pixel-scoring-and-spot-detection).
+If it is not specified, a default mean spot is used, shown [here](omp.md#4-spot-scoring-and-spot-detection).
 This gives every gene a score image for every pixel.
 The final OMP spots are then taken as local maxima on the pixel score image greater than `score_threshold`.